qingreee1/material-theme-jetbrains-docs/docs/configuration/project-view-settings.md

 </div>

 ----
-### Bold Directories
+### Styled Directories

-This setting allows you to set directories in the _Project View_ in **bold**.
+This setting allows you to set a custom style for directories in the _Project View_.
 This could be useful to immediately differentiate between files and directories (default off).

+The options for configuring the style of directories can be found inside the [Material File Colors Settings]({{site.baseurl}}/docs/configuration/file-status-colors#directories)

-{% include figure.html content="/screens/boldDirectories.png" caption="Bold directories" %}
+{% include figure.html content="/screens/boldDirectories.png" caption="Styled directories" %}

+Please note that since it's a _Color Scheme_ feature, the style must be configured per color scheme rather than application-wide.
+This is great though for applying different styles according to the color scheme.
+{:class='card-panel warn'}

+This feature is available from versions **2.9** and above.

 ----
 ### Arrows Style